aplteam/Tatin/docs/PackageConfiguration.md

 It's supposed to point to a place on the Web where the project that package was constructed from is managed, or at least to provide information about the project like background, license, author etc.

+#### os_win

+A Boolean; a 1 means that the package runs under Windows.

+#### os_mac

+A Boolean; a 1 means that the package runs under Mac-OS.

+#### os_lin

+A Boolean; a 1 means that the package runs under Linux.

 #### source

 This defines the source code file(s) that are going to be part of the package.

 Must be either the name of a text file that contains code or a folder that contains a collection of code files. `source` _must not_ be empty.

-If it's a single file it might be anything with the extension `.aplc` (a class script), `.apln` (a namespace script), `.apli` (an interface script), `.aplf` (a function) or `.aplo` (an operator).
+If it's a single file it might be anything with the extension `.aplc` (a class script), `.apln` (a namespace script), `.aplf` (a function) or `.aplo` (an operator).

 The `.dyalog` extension is supported for limited backward compatibility --- Tatin does not guarantee complete compatibility with SALT.
 The `.dyalog` extension is still used by the user command framework, therefore Tatin must support it: a user command might well be delivered as a Tatin package.
 Note that outside this context using this extension is not encouraged.

 If `source` is a folder it might contain any number and mixture of the aforementioned files.
 Any files with other extensions will be ignored.